tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-v62-service-fabric-names-and-json-serialization.md

   - "zh-tw"
 ---
 # Service Fabric Names and JSON Serialization
-Many request and response include names and ids of the Service Fabric application, service, partition or replicas.
-These names and ids must not be URL encoded when sent in the body or as query parameters.
+Many requests and responses include names and IDs of the Service Fabric application, service, partition, or replicas.
+These names and IDs must not be URL encoded when sent in the body or as query parameters.

 For example, the ContinuationToken parameter for getting the list of applications in a paged manner may include the name of the application.
-When sending this back to get the next page it must not be encoded.
+When sending this back to get the next page, it must not be encoded.

-**Request**<BR/>
+### **Request**
 Get first page of applications.

 ```
 http://localhost:19080/Applications?api-version=6.0
 ```

-**Response**<BR/>
+### **Response**

 ```json
 {